-In addition, we continued to assess the sustainability performance of our suppliers across other procurement categories, including indirect materials and services.
-This allowed us to evaluate suppliers representing approximately 40 percent of our indirect spend in 2022.
+In 2021, we also leveraged EcoVadis’ broad reach and existing supplier base to assess the sustainability performance of strategic noncritical suppliers in other procurement categories of spend, including indirect materials and services and technical procurement.
+This allowed us to evaluate suppliers representing 22 percent of our indirect spend.

 Electronics supply chain

-Our 2022 conflict minerals submission to the U.S. Securities and Exchange Commission, covering the year ended December 31, 2021, showed that the smelters from which our suppliers source 3TGs for PMI’s Covered Products (as defined in the submission) either conformed with the Responsible Minerals Initiative (RMI) audit program (242 smelters) or were undergoing the assessment process (16 smelters).
+Our 2021 conflict minerals submission to the U.S. Securities and Exchange Commission, covering the year ended December 31, 2020, showed that the smelters from which our suppliers source 3TGs for our Covered Products (as defined in the submission) were either conformant with the Responsible Minerals Initiative audit program (244 smelters) or were undergoing the assessment process (12 smelters).

 Tobacco supply chain

-We define sustainable tobacco production as the efficient and competitive production of quality tobacco in conditions that limit as much as possible the impact on the natural environment and improve the socioeconomic circumstances of the people and communities involved.
+PMI defines sustainable tobacco production as the efficient and competitive production of quality tobacco in conditions that limit as much as possible the impact on the natural environment and improve the socioeconomic condition of the people and communities involved in its production.